WangWang318/WangWang318.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm now an undergraduate student majored in Internet of Things(IoT) from Beijing University of Posts and Communications(BUPT) and Queen Mary University of London(QMUL) Joint Programme.
-In Sep.2024, I will pursue my PhD. career in Gaoling School of Artificial Intelligence(GSAI) in Renmin University of China(RUC).
+In Sep.2024, I will pursue my Ph.D. degree in Gaoling School of Artificial Intelligence(GSAI) in Renmin University of China(RUC).
 My PhD. supervisors are Hao SUN and Qi QI.

-My research interest includes AI for Physics and AI for Economics.  (multi-agent) reinforcement learning 是一个很好的工具来帮助我研究这两个领域。在我接下来的PhD.阶段，我将专注于 dynamics/equation discovery in complex networks.
-For example, exploring dynamics equations in bird flocking.
+My research interests include AI for Physics and AI for Economics.
+(Multi-agent) reinforcement learning is an excellent tool to help me explore these two fields.
+In my upcoming Ph.D. studies, I will focus on dynamics/equation discovery in complex networks.
+For example, I will explore dynamics equations in bird flocking.

 <!-- # 🔥 News